Why Sell Your House at Auction?

 As with estate agencies, you will normally be charged a percentage of the sold price upon completion.
 However, some auction houses will insist you pay a separate fee up-front.

-You may be able to request for the buyer to cover your legal expenses (mentioned in the Special Conditions).
+You may be able to request that the buyer cover your legal expenses (mentioned in the Special Conditions).
 However, this will probably end up being factored into the agreed guide price.

 Marketing Fee (0 to 1.5% of the value of your property)